mvolkmann/glove/README.md

 This becomes the object that represents an instance of the widget.
 For this reason you should NOT pass the same options object to multiple widget creation functions.

+The options object can include keys not listed as supported options.
+For example, it can be useful include an `id` key that acts as a unique identifier for widget instances.
+This can be output during debugging.